In this short sales tips video, we talk about one of our tips for what NOT to do when you are prospecting for leads on LinkedIn.

 We help business owners acquire financial freedom in their business through coaching, training and personal development.
 I welcome the opportunity to work with you.

-But one thing that I don’t see as a proper reason to connect on LinkedIn is so that you can then have an opportunity to directly sell your product to me.
+However, one thing that I don’t see as a proper reason to connect on LinkedIn is that you can then have an opportunity to sell your product directly to me.
 I think it is OK to prospect on LinkedIn to people who are not your connections or even end up doing business with someone who is a connection but to establish a connection for the sole purpose of getting someone’s contact info and being able to sell to them, is rude in my opinion and I think that can negatively impact the relationships that you are trying to create.

 Delay Your Email Message